PERFECTION IN STRAWBERRIES

 TALISMAN An old timer, and a true Brit strawberry.
 The fruits are no more than medium sized and ripen quite dark so it’s important to catch them at the right stage.
 A mid to late season variety, with dark foliage and quite easy to grow with no real snags or drawbacks.
 The flavour is virtually perfection, with all the subtleties and a true strawberry aroma lacking in todays supermarket samples, it’s also quite soft in texture, unlike the granite zeppelins favoured by commercial growers.
 Has been grown for over 100 years yet surprisingly fault free.
 Moderate yield.

-Other varieties deserving of mention: Norfolk Nectar, Chapelaine, Cambridge Prizewinner, Sweetheart, Cambridge Favourite, Eros, Mae, Rabunda, Korona.
+Other varieties of Strawberry Plants deserving of mention: Norfolk Nectar, Chapelaine, Cambridge Prizewinner, Sweetheart, Cambridge Favourite, Eros, Mae, Rabunda, Korona.